Oceanista - Fashion & Sea

-The temporary exhibition "Oceanista" showcases the influence of the sea and shipping on our wardrobes.
-It features historical objects and masterpieces by national and international fashion designers.
+The temporary exhibition showcases the influence of the sea and shipping on our wardrobes, featuring historical objects and masterpieces by national and international fashion designers.
 This multifaceted fashion exhibition at the Maritime Museum connects the maritime past, contemporary fashion, and the sustainable future of clothing.

 What do the yellow raincoat, the Breton stripe, and the fisherman's sweater have in common?
 They all stem from maritime culture and have been a lasting source of inspiration for designers worldwide for decades.
 The influences of the sea and life on the water are reflected in many wardrobes.